 Of course, not everyone becomes addicted or even dependent on cannabis.
 There are many causes of addiction, and some individuals may be more likely to develop dependence than others.
 Common risk factors for developing an addiction to drugs or alcohol include:

 - Family or personal history of mental health disorders

 Ways to Quit Smoking Weed

-We don’t pretend to have the one way to quit smoking weed.
+We don’t pretend to have the answer on how to quit smoking weed that works for everyone.
 There are different methods that work for different people, and we have to find what works for ourselves.
 Here are a few ways you can try to quit smoking pot.

 Many people simply quit cold-turkey.
 They give it up at once, and may white-knuckle it to quit.
 Research suggests it can take anywhere from three to eight weeks to build a new habit.
 If somebody can stay quit for a few months and build new habits, they may find success in staying clean from cannabis.

 To help with this, you can work on re-training the mind and body.
 When you normally would smoke, try doing something different consistently.
 For example, if you normally smoke when you get home from work, try going for a walk, making a smoothie, or playing an instrument instead.
 As you do this repeatedly, you will slowly retrain the mind to respond differently, and the cravings begin to dissipate.